How to Live Stream Sports for Free Online (Updated 2020)Last Updated by Julia Olech on July 01, 2020

 - World Urban Games — stream on Eurosport (Europe)

-- Install the VPN and pick a server in the right location.
-For example, if you’re watching sports on BBC iPlayer, then you’ll need a UK server.
+- Connect to a server in your chosen location.
+For example, if you’re watching sports on BBC iPlayer, you should connect to a UK server.

-- Once you’re connected, log in to the website that’s streaming the event and enjoy!
+- Once you’re connected, log in to the website streaming the event and get ready to cheer!

 Top 3 VPNs for Streaming Live Sports